deeputech/deeputech.github.io/_posts/2020-01-23-memory-management-in-jvm.md

 ## Shared Libraries

-This is where native code for any shared libraries used are stored.
+This is where native code for any shared libraries used is stored.
 This is loaded only once per process by the OS.

 ---